Dev-Alan-Isaac/Dev-Alan-Isaac/README.md

 A passionate full-stack developer from Mexico
 -----------------------------------------------

 I've been learning to code for the last past 8 years.
-I started with C++, but I found my passion in backend development
+I started with C++, but I found my passion in backend and frontend
 * 🌍  I'm based in Mexico Aguascalientes
 * ✉️  You can contact me at [contactalanisaac@gmail.com](mailto:contactalanisaac@gmail.com)
 * 🚀  I'm currently working on [Tool Kit](https://github.com/SneakyB00m/Project-Filter) as a personal project